Aysh03/Data-visualization-demo/README.md

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page. using this URL we can see the visual data interpretation https://aysh03.github.io/Data-visualization-demo/github-hosting-project
+To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+ ** Using this URL **
+  we can see the visual data interpretation https://aysh03.github.io/Data-visualization-demo/github-hosting-project